 Mitt Romney’s campaign sent out their first text message last Tuesday announcing his new and exciting mobile app.
 I don’t know about you, but I didn’t appreciate the 5:00 am PST wake-up call.

 Romney’s mass text message promised all who downloaded his Mitt VP App would be the first to know who his VP choice will be.
-Sounds pretty similar to Barrack Obama’s 2008 Campaign, where an estimated 3 million people opted-in to receive a text message with the name of his VP Candidate.
+Sounds pretty similar to Barack Obama’s 2008 Campaign, where an estimated 3 million people opted in to receive a text message with the name of his VP Candidate.
 Mitt’s text message is below.

-Once I had finished giving Mitt my blood type, mother’s maden name and favorite color, (that was a joke), it warned me that by signing up for this app you are automatically signing up for the Mitt Romney Campaign’s contact list.
-So not only will I get to find out who Mitt’s VP will be, but I’ll also be bombarded by all things Mitt to my mobile phone and home address.
+Once I had finished giving Mitt my blood type, mother’s maiden name, and favorite color, (that was a joke), it warned me that by signing up for this app I was automatically signing up for the Mitt Romney Campaign’s contact list.
+So not only would I get to find out who Mitt’s VP would be, but I’d also be bombarded by all things Mitt to my mobile phone and home address.

-The question that remains to be seen is how successful Mitt’s VP App actually will be and how will it compare to Obama’s 2008 mobile campaign?
-In my opinion, not very successful with the amount of hurdles it makes you jump through to sign up for the app, and that’s not even taking into consideration the 50% of Americans who can’t even download the app because they don’t have a smartphone.
+The question that remains unanswered is how successful Mitt’s VP App will actually be and how will it compare to Obama’s 2008 mobile campaign?
+In my opinion, not very successful with the number of hurdles it makes you jump through to sign up for the app—and that’s not even taking into consideration the 50% of Americans who can’t even download the app because they don’t have a smartphone.